msi888/run_analysis/README.md

 I CONSIDER THIS DATA SET TIDY as:

 1. EACH VARIABLE FORMS A COLUMN

 2. EACH OBSERVATION FORMS A ROW BY SUBJECT (IN NUM.
 ORDER)

 3. SAME OBSERVATION TYPES (ACTIVITIES) ARE GROUPED by SUBJECT

-OF COURSE OTHER TYPE OF ARRANGEMENT ARE POSSIBLE

 ===============================================================================================================
 EoF/by mario